Paragg-7/customer_behavior_analysis/README.md

 ## How to Use This Project

-Clone the repository
+1. Clone the repository

 git clone https://github.com/amlanmohanty1/customer-trends-data-analysis-SQL-Python-PowerBI.git
 cd customer-trends-data-analysis-SQL-Python-PowerBI

-Open Customer_Shopping_Behavior_Analysis.ipynb notebook
+2. Open Customer_Shopping_Behavior_Analysis.ipynb notebook

 This file contains:

-Data Import
+.Data Import

-Data exploration
+.Data exploration

-Data cleaning
+.Data cleaning

-Connection to SQL Database
+.Connection to SQL Database

 Load the data from Python notebook into MySQL/PostgreSQL/MS SQL Server